IIpho3nix/EtherSome/README.md

-# Project Status: Abandoned
+# ATTENTION: Security cant be guaranteed

-Attention: This project is no longer actively maintained.
-As a result, it is non-functional and not suitable for use
+this project is just a hobby project for learning and fun. thus it probably does not comply with any security standards

 ## EtherSome